ReactiveBayes/RxInfer.jl/docs/src/manuals/inference/nonconjugate.md

 end
 ```

-These constraints specify that the posterior over the hidden variable `m` must be re-projected to the `Beta` distribution to cover the region from `0` to `1`.
+These constraints specify that the posterior distribution for the hidden variable `m` must be re-projected to a `Beta` distribution to cover the region from `0` to `1`.
 The same applies to the variable `p`.
-We also assume that `m` and `p` are jointly independent.

 !!! note
+    Note that the distribution specified in the `@constraints` does not need to match the distribution specified as a prior.
+For example, we could use a `Gamma` distribution as a prior and a `Beta` distribution as a posterior.
+The only requirement is that the support of the posterior distribution must be the same as or smaller than that of the prior.

+We also assume that `m` and `p` are jointly independent with the `q(m, p) = q(m)q(p)` specification.
 Dropping the assumption of joint independence would require initializing messages for `m` and `p` without guarantees of convergence.
+Read more about factorization constraints in the [Constraints Specification](@ref user-guide-constraints-specification) guide.

-To fully explore the capabilities and hyper-parameters of the `ExponentialFamilyProjection` package, we invite you to read its detailed [documentation](https://github.com/ReactiveBayes/ExponentialFamilyProjection.jl).
+The `ProjectedTo` structure is defined in the `ExponentialFamilyProjection` package.
+To fully explore its capabilities and hyper-parameters, we invite you to read the detailed [documentation](https://github.com/ReactiveBayes/ExponentialFamilyProjection.jl).

 ### Initialization